perticascatalin/Learning/DSS/StudyCase.md

 The notion of how informative an attribute is can be formulated via the gini impurity which is a measure of how impure a set of observations is.
 That is, if we were to predict a heart disease, how well is it to make the decision solely on whether the patient has chest pains (yes Y or no N).
 G = 1 - Y^2 - N^2.

+### Warehouse KPIs

+The warehouse we deal with in this study case is an automobile parts importer and distributer which would like to start getting rid of some legacy stocks.
+These stocks have accumulated for a number of reasons such as market competition changes and bad prediction of demand.
+We will identify these items through the KPI called velocity (V).
+The other two KPIs of interest are seed/investment (S) and profit (P).
+We unify theses KPIs under a model called SPV.

+This model will help us analyze the incentives of the company owning the warehouse, its clients and mixed orders which should be aggregated such that the company makes a trade-off between increasing the velocity of legacy items (the concept of sales) and keeping a satisfactory profit overall.

 ### References

 [1] Decision Tree Tutorial, mbabullshit.com